djwrisley/RLAC/_posts/2023-10-27-Assignment-3.md

 # DRAFT Guidelines for the Assignment:

 The Spatial Data Assignment is an assignment in one step.
-It builds upon the work we did in class on October 17th.
+It builds upon the work we did in class on October 17th, with a refresher on November 16th.

 This assignment can be done alone or in pairs.

 This exercise has four main elements: (1) identifying the spatial elements of any humanities source material (2) modeling a spatial dataset based on those elements, (3) enriching the spatial data with any other relevant metadata, (4) visualizing the data on a map, discussion and interpretion.

+> For this exercise, if you want to semi-automate the process you will need an account at openai.com

 **Step 1**: Choice of source.
 You should identify the sourcebook you would like to work with.
 Below is a list of possible sources from archive.org, but you can also find your own. **Please check with the instructor if you use one which is not included below**.